Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Discussion

 Our design of Mat2Spec focused on encoding label and feature relationships and how composition and structure give rise to intensity in different portions of a given type of spectrum.
 Interpretability of ML models remains a key challenge for advancing fundamental understanding, and the information-rich embeddings generated by the Mat2Spec encoder motivate future work in analyzing them and their probabilistic generator to reveal the materials features that give rise to specific spectral properties.
 Such studies are increasingly fruitful with improved prediction capabilities,\cite{huang_leveraging_2021} furthering the importance of Mat2Spec's improved performance compared to baseline models.
 The Mat2Spec prediction capabilities are further emphasized by the demonstrated identification of relevant and rare features, such as the presence of a VB gap in the eDOS, where an initial down-selection of candidate materials is particularly impactful for accelerating discovery.
-Our demonstration of discovering gapped metals can be extended in future work by coupling to crystal structure generators \cite{glass_uspexevolutionary_2006,kim_generative_2020} to predict the eDOS and the phDOS of thousands of hypothetical compounds at a computational time that is orders of magnitude smaller than performing standard DFT computations.
+Our demonstration of discovering gapped metals can be extended in future work by coupling to crystal structure generators \cite{glass_uspexevolutionary_2006,kim_generative_2020} to predict the eDOS and the phDOS of thousands of hypothetical compounds at a computational time that is orders of magnitude smaller than performing standard DFT computations. \john{In Figure \ref{fig:unrelaxed} we show that for many materials, comparable eDOS predictions can be made using unrelaxed structures, indicating that Mat2Spec may be deployed for predicting the eDOS of any hypothetical material provided the atomic coordinates of each generated structure are sufficiently similar to those of a DFT-relaxed structure to capture the materials chemistry.
+This mode of deployment of Mat2Spec motivates future study of the sensitivity of eDOS to atomic coordinates and lattice parameters for both DFT-calculated and Mat2Spec-predicted eDOS.} \FR{Our results also indicate that Mat2Spec can provide greater computational savings when applied to small but higher quality spectral datasets, which are typically more expensive to compute \textit{ab initio} or to measure experimentally.}